 The inspector undertook a tour of the premises which were found to be maintained to a good standard of cleanliness.
+The inspector had the opportunity to review the environment in the dedicated decontamination room and all three dental surgeries.
 Clinical and decontamination areas were tidy and uncluttered and work surfaces were intact and easy to clean.
 Floor coverings are impervious and were sealed at the edges.
 Fixtures, fittings, dental chairs and equipment were free from damage, dust and visible dirt.